Katpadi taluk

 Katpadi taluk is a taluk in Vellore district of the Indian state of Tamil Nadu.
 The headquarters of the taluk is the town of Katpadi.

+Katpadi taluk is an administrative division of Vellore district in the state of Tamil Nadu, India.
+A major portion of the taluk lies within the urban limits of Vellore city, and for this reason, it is also referred to as Vellore North Taluk.
+Katpadi is well-known for its railway junction, which serves as a significant transportation hub connecting various parts of India.
+The taluk encompasses both urban and rural areas, contributing to the socio-economic fabric of Vellore district.

 Demographics

 According to the 2011 census, the taluk of Katpadi had a population of 387,922 with 193,853 males and 194,069 females.
 There were 1,001 women for every 1,000 men.
 The taluk had a literacy rate of 74.58%.
 Child population in the age group below 6 was 18,402 Males and 17,728 Females.